 “There is no place for the idea of financial burden in relation to disability in our migration law,” he said.

-“I think we need to have a situation where disability plays no part in the question whether you can call Australia home.”
+“I think we need to have a situation where disability plays no part in the question of whether you can call Australia home.”

 Both Labor and Coalition spokespeople declined to comment on whether the parties would support reform to the immigration health requirement if elected this weekend, or why the full list of recommendations from the report had not been implemented.